Descent of nearby cycle formula for Newton non-degenerate functions

-The assertion is thus reduced to the case $a_0=1$ by induction.
+\nin The assertion is thus reduced to the case $a_0=1$ by induction.
 We may then assume that the unique vertex in the interior of $\Ga$ is contained in all the edges by deleting (or replacing) inductively certain edges which are a side of a triangle containing a vertex of $\Ga$.
 The claim is further reduced to the case $b_0=0$ by removing edges inductively.
 We then get $a_1=3$.
-So the assertion follows. \sk For the application to the problem in Remark~(2.4)\,(v) above, all the triangles containing certain vertices of $\Ga$ must be deleted (since $f$ has non-isolated singularities).
-The multiplicity of each vertex on the new boundary of the remaining area then becomes $3\mi m_{\si}$ if $\si\in{\rm CF}^0(f)$ corresponds to the vertex (since the edge joining this vertex with a vertex of $\Ga$ is removed).
+So the assertion follows. \sk For the application to the problem in Remark\,\,R2.4e{2.4e} above, all the triangles containing certain vertices of $\Ga$ must be deleted (since $f$ has non-isolated singularities).
+The multiplicity of each vertex on the new boundary of the remaining area then becomes $3\mi m_{\si}$ if $\si\in\CFf^0$ corresponds to the vertex (since the edge joining this vertex with a vertex of $\Ga$ is removed).
 Here the triangulation by obtained by taking the intersection of the cones of $\si\les\Gf$ with the hypersurface $\msum_i\,\nu_i=1$.
-(This triangulation cannot recover the toric variety associated with $\Si$, since crucial information is lost by passing to the cones of $\si$.) \msn {\bf 2.5.~Proof of Corollary~3.} By Remarks~(2.4)\,(ii--iii) just above, we may assume $f$ is typical as in (2.4).
-Using the intermediate direct image explained after (2.2.7), the assertion on $n_{\la,k}$ for $\la\ne 1$, $k=n$ or $n{-}1$ follows from the {\it estimate of weights\1} as in \cite[4.5.2]{mhm} and the monodromical property of the weight filtration as in Remark~(1.2)\,(ii) together with Proposition~(2.4) (since any 1-dimensional polyhedron is a simplex).
-Indeed, the estimate of weights implies that ${\rm wt}(\psi_{\si,\1\ne1})\les d_{\si}$, and hence
+(This triangulation cannot recover the toric variety associated with $\Si$, since crucial information is lost by passing to the cones of $\si$.) \htt{2.5}{}\msn {\bf 2.5.~Proof of Corollary\,\,C3{3}.} By Remarks\,\,R2.4b{2.4b}--R2.4c{c} just above, we may assume $f$ is typical as in 2.4{2.4}.
+Using the intermediate direct image explained after (2.2.7{2.2.7}), the assertion on $n_{\la,k}$ for $\la\ne 1$, $k=n$ or $n{-}1$ follows from the {\it estimate of weights\1} as in \cite[4.5.2]{mhm} and the monodromical property of the weight filtration as in Remark\,\,R1.2b{1.2b} together with Proposition\,\,P2.4{2.4} (since any 1-dimensional polytope is a simplex).
+Indeed, the estimate of weights implies that ${\rm wt}(\psi_{\si,\1\ne1})\les d_{\si}$, and hence \htt{2.5.1}{}